 A virtual assistant fills this same role for companies by completing a variety of duties for the organization.
 These duties include administrative work, marketing, sales, operations, and other components of the business.

 Some virtual assistants will never meet their clients face-to-face but play a crucial role in the operations of the business despite not being physically present.

 Depending on the duties and industry, VA’s can charge between $10 and $100 per hour for their services.
 Each business is different but most virtual assistants charge around $15 to $30 an hour for their services.

 With more experience or when working in more of a niche industry, some virtual assistants are able to pull in $3,000-$6,000 a month in work.
 While this isn’t a guaranteed monthly income, with enough work and clients, you can make virtual assistance a profitable work from home venture.

 How Many Hours do VA’s Need to Work?

 Don’t assume you will be able to casually check your email while sitting in your pajamas and binge-watching Netflix.
 Being a virtual assistant requires hard work to be successful.

-Some VA’s work part-time while others work a full 40+ hours a week.
+Some VA’s work part-time while others work 40+ hours a week.
 It all depends on the number of responsibilities an organization asks you to perform and the urgency of fulfilling those requests.

 Hours can also vary based upon where your client is located.
-If you live in California and your client is in Georgia, obviously the hours will be different, meaning you will be working earlier or later in the day.
-VA’s with international clients will have even further time considerations.
+If you live in California and your client is in Georgia, the hours will be different, meaning you will be working earlier or later in the day.
+VA’s with international clients will have an even greater time spread.

 What Does a Virtual Assistant Do?